wildfly/mvc-krazo-feature-pack/README.md

 # mvc-krazo
-WildFly subsystem and Galleon feature park for integrating the Eclipse Krazo Jakarta MVC implementation
+WildFly subsystem and Galleon feature pack for integrating the Eclipse Krazo Jakarta MVC implementation